 - Supporting Multiple Industries

 A complete digital platform should support the digital transformation of industries at different stages.
-Based on current resources and customer requirements, Huawei said its digital platform is be able to support the government, transportation, finance, energy, and manufacturing industries and will cover other industries.
+Based on current resources and customer requirements, Huawei said its digital platform is being able to support the government, transportation, finance, energy, and manufacturing industries and will cover other industries.

 - No Vendor Lock Ecosystem:

 By incorporating their products and solutions with those from other providers, Huawei is able to create an open, win-win ecosystem that offers customers the freedom to use the best solutions for their unique requirements.
 An approach that has led to an ecosystem featuring some 20,000 partners worldwide.
 They aim to build a digital transformation community with multi-party collaboration to accelerate joint innovations.
-Their goal being to keep developing their ecosystem from four perspectives, namely industry alliances, business alliances, developer platforms, and the open source community.
+Their goal being to keep developing their ecosystem from four perspectives, namely industry alliances, business alliances, developer platforms, and the open-source community.
 A true “full stack”, both of technology and partners.

 - More Diverse PaaS Components and Capabilities

-Digital transformation is no end point.
+Digital transformation is no endpoint.
 This is why we need to consider a platform provider in the long term.
 Huawei keeps evolving and transforming in order to keep leading beyond 5G for instance.
 According to its annual report, its R&D (“Research and Development”) investment for 2017 was RMB 89.7 billion (USD 12.9bn), accounting for approximately 14.9% of the revenue.
 Figures that place them on the levels of Alphabet (Google) and Microsoft.

 How Banks are using Platforms in their Digital Transformation

 With the digital transformation trend in the financial industry, financial institutions across the globe need to continuously deepen their digital strategies and transformation initiatives to achieve platform-based strategic transformation.
-Banks are the platform that connects everything and provides digital financial services in a fully-connected era.
+Banks are the platform that connects everything and provides digital financial services in a fully connected era.

 Ma Yue, Vice President of Huawei Enterprise said: “Huawei follows the “(digital) platform + ecosystem” strategy and helps global financial customers develop scenario-based products and services and implement intelligent customer management.”

 With the development of technologies such as cloud computing, 5G, Big Data, AI, and blockchain, facial recognition applications for payment authentication, unattended bank branches and cross-border settlement are becoming a reality.
 Huawei mentioned that its ICT infrastructure is platform-based and offers a prosperous financial ecosystem for China Merchants Bank, Commercial Bank of China and more.
-In the future, financial institutions will become a comprehensive platform for financial information bearing and transactions and connect all people and things.
+In the future, financial institutions will become a comprehensive platform for financial information-bearing and transactions and connect all people and things.
 Huawei focuses on integrating financial values, ensuring better connections and cooperating with industry partners to accelerate the digital transformation.